 What are the kinds of molecules with examples?

-The molecules of one substance are alike in properties, but they differ from other substance molecules, the molecule is composed of tiny structural units called the atoms, A molecule is a group of two or more atoms that stick together and they are very small that nobody can see them except with an electron microscope.
+The molecules of one substance are alike in properties, but they differ from other substance molecules.
+The molecule is composed of tiny structural units called atoms.
+A molecule is a group of two or more atoms that stick together, and they are very small that nobody can see them except with an electron microscope.

 Molecules

-The difference in the molecules of various substances is found as a result of the difference of the atoms which are involved in the structure of the molecule through the number of atoms, the kind of atoms and the way of combination together.
+The difference in the molecules of various substances is found as a result of the difference in the atoms that are involved in the structure of the molecule through the number of atoms, the kind of atoms, and the way of combination together.

 Kinds of molecules